vijay532/Amazon-Clone/README.md

-THE AMAZON CLONE PROJECT CAN BE RUN [HERE](https://clone-68c57.web.app/).
+The AMAZON CLONE Project can be run [HERE](https://clone-68c57.web.app/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).